Mattersight/pact-net-messages/README.md

-# PactNetMeessages
+# PactNetMessages
 Pact.Net v3 implementation of message only for services that communicate via event streams and message queues.

 This project started off as a port of [PactNet 1.3.2](https://github.com/pact-foundation/pact-net/tree/1.3.2).
 Implementations for HTTP request and response are not supported.
-PactNetMessagess is aiming to be only compliant with the messages portion of the [Pact Specification Version 3](https://github.com/pact-foundation/pact-specification/tree/version-3).
+PactNetMessages is aiming to be only compliant with the messages portion of the [Pact Specification Version 3](https://github.com/pact-foundation/pact-specification/tree/version-3).

 Read more about Pact and the problems it solves at https://github.com/realestate-com-au/pact